NayNadyaa/mini-project/README.md

 # MiniProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.17.
+It uses the PrimeNG v17 UI library.
+The project runs on Node.js version 20.18.3 and npm version 10.8.2.

 ## Development server

+After clone the repo run `npm install`
-Run `ng serve` for a dev server.
+And then run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding